FAQs

 The research team conducted a comprehensive 10-year study to gather the data, which has been used to generate insights and inform decision-making.
 Unfortunately, there is no more recent data available beyond this timeframe, and researchers are currently unable to access any new data beyond the original study.

-Hardscrabble Road is a state road, meaning that it is the responsibility of the South Carolina Department of Transportation (SCDOT) to manage and oversee the project.
-Although the project is partially funded by the Richland County Penny Sales Tax and federal dollars, SCDOT is responsible for ensuring that the project is completed according to the necessary standards.
+Hardscrabble Road is a state road, meaning it is the responsibility of the South Carolina Department of Transportation (SCDOT) to manage and oversee the project.
+Although the project is partially funded by the Richland County Penny Sales Tax and federal dollars, SCDOT is responsible for ensuring the project is completed according to the necessary standards.